Nana Teaches Kathi

 I sat myself down and tried to remember what Nana had taught me four years previously.
 I was knitting again and enjoying it.
 When my mother finished with a project using yarn, she gave me the leftover little balls.
 I was in my glory.
-It wasn’t too much later that I started babysitting and had my own money to buy needles and yarn.
-I’d knit something I designed as I went along.
-I still hadn’t learned to read a pattern.
+It was not too much later that I started babysitting and had my own money to buy needles and yarn.
+I would knit something I designed as I went along.
+I still had not learned to read a pattern.
 When I was about 16 I finally found a knitting pattern that gave instructions on how to read the pattern.
-I’ve been knitting ever since.
+I have been knitting ever since.
 I have knit a few things for myself.
-However, most of what I knit was a gift for someone or to sell.
+However, most of what I knit was a gift for someone else or to sell.

 My own style

-I was in my 30s when I learned that I hadn’t quite remembered what Nana had taught me.
+I was in my 30s when I learned that I had not quite remembered what Nana had taught me.
 As a result, my knitting is my own style.
 But it looked the same as the “real” knitting except for one minor difference.
 If you looked closely (and were an intermediate knitter) you might notice that slight difference.
-Most people who received knit gifts from me weren’t knitters so they never noticed that difference.
+Most people who received knit gifts from me were not knitters so they never noticed that difference.
 I sometimes teach knitting but I try to teach the “real” method of knitting.
-I’ve tried knitting that way myself but halfway through the first row, I’d be back knitting my way.
+I have tried knitting that way myself but halfway through the first row, I would be back knitting my way.